Why the First Three Years?

 - Cities can stand alongside of their officials in support of early childhood development.

-We invite you to join us for the 1st Annual Baby Day ™ taking place on February 8, 2019 a day we will acknowledge and celebrate this incredible period of growth in our tiniest Texans.
+We invite you to join us for our 2nd Annual Baby Day taking place in February 2020, a day we will acknowledge and celebrate this incredible period of growth in our tiniest Texans.

-By supporting First3Years and Baby Day™, you are taking the pledge to help us build bright futures for our children.
+By supporting First3Years and Baby Day, you are taking the pledge to help us build bright futures for our children.

 Want a COOL way to have your company brand seen?

 We are in search of a Tumbler Sponsor to support our 3rd Annual Par-Tee for Babies Golf Tournament taking place on October 7th at @LasColinasCC.

 For more information, contact Ashley Borthick (aborthick @first3yearstx.org). https://t.co/XvRps0IvrX

 $1.08/day, $33/month, could help improve the quality of care one child receives from the adults in their life through a scholarship to First3Years professional development programming.
 Give today to provide brighter futures for little Texans tomorrow. https://t.co/j8rRd2LoXg https://t.co/yc4FspHZhX

 $.43/day, $13/month, could help to provide training on coparenting to foster parents, enabling them to partner with the birth parent in providing a safe and emotionally supportive home.
 Your support can positively change the lives of Texas's littlest ones. https://t.co/j8rRd2LoXg https://t.co/PrckVUh3Dx